benlangfeld/rails-templates/README.md

 Remember to add `-T` and `--database=postgresql` for extra coolness.

 You'll get a minimal number of prompts during the process.
 First, your editor will open with a YAML file taking some basic config.
-You'll then likely have to confirm replacement of rails.js, and then if you use Heroku, you'll get one more YAML config file.
+Then if you use Heroku, you'll get one more YAML config file.
 Simple.

 Features
 --------